May 9, 2012

 In the opinion of Amy Laitinen, who currently serves as a senior policy analyst at Education Sector, high levels of student loan debt are threatening to disrupt the economic recovery, and the Obama Administration should tweak bankruptcy laws to allow an easier path for student loan relief.

-Under current bankruptcy laws, consumers may discharge student loans in bankruptcy only if they meet certain limited eligibility requirements that show they would suffer an undue hardship if they were forced to repay their loans.
+Under current bankruptcy laws, student loans may be discharged in bankruptcy only if they meet certain limited eligibility requirements that show they would suffer an undue hardship if they were forced to repay their loans.

 Granted, some filers still choose to seek bankruptcy protection in order to shed other debts, thereby freeing funds to repay student loans, but this option has its limits.